bekk-ivan/zomato/README.md

 Data taken from the website https://www.zomato.com/india

 Data Dictionary
-url = the url of the restaurant in the zomato website address = the address of the restaurant in Bengalore name = the name of the restaurant online_order = whether online ordering is available for this restaurant or not book_table = option to book a table available or not
+url = the url of the restaurant in the zomato website \n address = the address of the restaurant in Bengalore \n name = the name of the restaurant online_order = whether online ordering is available for this restaurant or not book_table = option to book a table available or not